If you worked in any of these countries, you could be due a Tax Refund

 You should apply for a civil registration number if you intend to stay three months or longer (six months for EU/EEA/Swiss citizens) at the Danish National Register.

-If you are not resident in Denmark but earn income there, you may be subject to limited tax liability.
+If you are not a resident of Denmark but earn income there, you may be subject to limited tax liability.
 If you stay for six months or more, you will most likely be liable to pay tax on income from Denmark and your worldwide income, with exceptions being students and tourists.
-However Denmark has a number of double taxation agreements with other countries so you should find out if any of these apply to you.
+However, Denmark has a number of double taxation agreements with other countries so you should find out if any of these apply to you.

 Tax rates